Constantin Stan (footballer): Club career

 Stan was born on 20 October 1949 in Colceag, Romania and began playing junior-level football in 1965 at Colorom Codlea.
 One year later he started to play for the club's senior team in the Romanian lower leagues.
 In January 1969, he arrived at Metrom Brașov in Divizia B. In 1970 he joined ASA Târgu Mureș, making his Divizia A debut on 14 June under coach Tiberiu Bone in a 2–0 away loss to Universitatea Cluj.
 After half a year, Stan was sent by ASA to Chimica Târnăveni in exchange for László Bölöni.
 In 1971 he went to Gloria Buzău in Divizia C, helping the team gain promotion to the second league in his first season.
 In the 1977–78 season, Gloria earned promotion to the first league, Stan contributing with 16 goals.
 In the following season he netted 16 goals once again, being the league's second top-scorer with six goals behind Argeș Pitești's Marin Radu.
 Among these goals were a double in a 4–1 victory against Steaua București and a hat-trick in a 3–1 win over his former side, ASA.
-On 8 March 1980, Stan made his last Divizia A appearance in Gloria's 1–1 draw against ASA Târgu Mureș, having a total of 54 matches with 19 goals in the competition.
+On 8 March 1980, Stan made his last Divizia A appearance in Gloria's 1–1 draw against ASA Târgu Mureș, totaling 54 matches with 19 goals in the competition.